Boating fire safety

-- The wind, waves and sun multiply the effects of alcohol so stay under the prescribed limit
+- The wind, waves and sun can multiply the effects of alcohol so stay under the prescribed limit at all times.

 - A portable fire extinguisher is designed for small fires, read the instructions and familiarise yourself with its operations, know where it is and regularly inspect it.

 - For more information about staying safe on the waterways, visit the NSW Roads and Maritime Servies [external link]

 In an Emergency Call Triple Zero (000)

 A collaboration of the Fire and Rescue NSW, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire Service